Runado/Runado/README.md

 - ☁️ Learning about Cloud Computing.
 - 🐍 Learning about Python.
 - 💪 Taking the first steps to becoming a Cyber Security professional.
+- 🕵️ Learning About Offensive Security / Pentest
+- 🧑‍✈️ Learning About Blue Team
+- 👮 Learning about Intelligence and Counterintelligence

 ## I'm learning about